offkiltercode/ProMongoRepository/README.markdown

 First; there is nothing "pro" about it.
 It's simply my (@detroitpro) base Mongo Repository class.

-ProMongoRepository sits on top of Norm and provides a simple repository pattern.
+ProMongoRepository sits on top of the offical C# driver and FluentMongo to provide a simple repository pattern.

 ## Usage